dotnet/docs/docs/architecture/devops-for-aspnet-developers/actions-build.md

 ## Workflow structure

-Workflows are captured in YAML files and all have the following things:
+Workflows are defined in YAML files, and contain several common nodes:

 - a `name`
 - a trigger, defined by an `on` section